Relax

 Separate Weight

-Also called separate Yin and Yang/full and empty/substantial and insubstantial.
+Also called separate Yin and Yang / full and empty / substantial and insubstantial.
 As we move through the T’ai Chi postures, we do so by shifting the weight from one leg to the other.
 This is probably the most physically demanding aspect of T’ai Chi.
 Standing on one leg, completely separating the weight will, over time, strengthen the legs.
 This strength in the legs brings confidence to our balance and our connection to the earth, allowing us to deepen the level of relaxation we experience in the upper body/torso.
 The large muscles in the legs are designed to take the weight of the body.
 They are better suited to this task than are the muscles in the neck and shoulders where we tend to hold our tension.
 In relaxing the areas in the upper body and pelvis, we allow the weight to sink.
 This connects the legs to the rest of the body in a way that allows the body to move as a unit.
-In the T’ai Chi Classics this idea is described as movement being, “rooted in the feet, developed in the legs, directed by the waist, and manifest in the hands.”
+In the T’ai Chi Classics this way of moving is described as being, “rooted in the feet, developed in the legs, directed by the waist, and manifest in the hands.”
 In the beginning, students tend to focus on the movement of the hands.
 Better to focus on the legs and hips as the source of the movement of the hands.

 Flexible Waist